 Leg room, head room & passenger space

-Both the 1.8- and 2.0-litre models manage 750kg of braked weight or 450kg unbraked.
-Towing packs cost from £550 to £650, but aren’t available on the hatchback.
+Both the 1.8- and 2.0-litre models can tow 750kg of braked weight or 450kg unbraked.

 In this review

-- 2Engines, performance and driveThe Toyota Corolla has an impressive chassis, but hybrid powertrain isn’t the most exciting
+- 2Engines, performance and driveThe Toyota Corolla has an impressive chassis, but its hybrid powertrain isn’t the most exciting

 - 3MPG, CO2 and Running CostsThe Corolla’s self-charging hybrid tech means better fuel economy and emissions than its exclusively petrol-powered rivals

 - 4Interior, design and technologyThe Corolla looks the part and is well made, plus the new infotainment is a definite improvement over the old set-up

 - 6Reliability and SafetyCorolla build quality is excellent, while customers are impressed with top safety levels